Lincoln Cent Grading Guide

 MS "Mint State" Absolutely no trace of wear.

-MS-60 Uncirculated A strickly uncirculated coin with no trace of wear, but with blemishes more obvious than in higher grades.
+MS-60 Uncirculated A strictly uncirculated coin with no trace of wear, but with blemishes more obvious than in higher grades.
+May

 MS-63 Uncirculated A mint state coin with attractive mint luster, but noticeable detracting contact marks or minor blemishes.